Aggie

 Health

 The recovery time can be many weeks, and to ensure recovery is successful she will likely spend most of this time in kennels.
+She has done remarkably well during her recovery, and it is thanks to her lovely, calm and relaxed personality that her recovery has been that much easier.

 Please be aware that the profiles of new dogs can change as we get to know about the dogs the longer, they stay with us.